connectrpc/examples-es/README.md

     - Testing:  Jest

 - Issues
-    - When using TypeScript with Webpack, you will need the resolve-typescript plugin
+    - When using TypeScript with Webpack, you will need the [resolve-typescript-plugin](https://github.com/softwareventures/resolve-typescript-plugin)

 ### Remix
 - Technologies used